shlomi-noach/awesome-mysql/CONTRIBUTING.md

 This is an attempt to make a curated list of high-quality, maintained, useful MySQL/related software.

+- Submitting software:
-- If software, must be free and open source.
+  - Must be free and open source.
 Must have an acknowledged open source license.
-I'm not a lawyer, so I'll go with the
+I'm not a lawyer, so I'll go with the FSF listings.
-  FSF listings.
 Propriety, trial, shareware, halfway open sourced etc., will not be accepted, and will be removed.
-- If software, must be reasonably recognized and adopted.
+  - Must be reasonably recognized and adopted.
 Please do not add your newly created untested scripts.
-- If software, the code must have been active in some production environment and must be in a reasonably GA quality.
+  - The code must have been active in some production environment and must be in a reasonably GA quality.
-- If software, the code must not be abandoned/discontinued.
+  - Code must not be abandoned/discontinued.
-- If software, do not include links to documentation.
+  - Do not include links to documentation.
 This is not an "awesome library" repository.
 We might go for that in the future.
 - If e-book, must be free (as in free beer) and without commitment from the user (e.g. no requirement to enter personal details, no requirement to login with social network ID, etc.)
 - Likewise, all other resources (websites etc.), must all be open to all and must not require payment nor registration/credentials.